-Double storey dwellings must be setback from side boundaries in accordance with Rescode and/or any other governing authority requirements.
+Double-storey dwellings must be setback from side boundaries in accordance with Rescode and/or any other governing authority requirements.

-Rear setbacks are to be in accordance with Rescode and/or any other governing authority requirements.
+All other setbacks must be in accordance with Rescode and/or any other governing authority requirements.

 Eaves, facias, gutters, chimneys, flue pipes, water tanks and heating or cooling or other services may encroach no more than 0.5m into the setback around the whole dwelling excluding garage walls on the boundary.